-It is also a good idea to check any insurance policies you have like a home contents or car insurance as sometimes these policies also cover general legal expenses and so can be used to pay a solicitor.
+It is also a good idea to check any insurance policies you have, like home contents or car insurance, as sometimes these policies also cover general legal expenses and so can be used to pay a solicitor.

 If you are a member of a union at your workplace then the union may have solicitors who will offer you legal advice about your case and if necessary represent you in an Employment Tribunal.

 When someone is treated worse because of their physical or mental health condition, this is known as 'disability discrimination'.

 The Equality Act is the law that explains what a disability is, and when worse treatment counts as discrimination.

 Generally, you have to show that you have a disability before you can challenge worse treatment as disability discrimination.
 The exceptions to this are if you received worse treatment because your employer thinks you're disabled but you're not, or because of your association with a disabled person.

 See our pages on disability discrimination for more information.Visit our full listing of Legal Terms